yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/colecontrolcontainer-class.md

 ### <a name="parameters"></a>Parametry

-*Dispid*<br/>
+*DISPID*<br/>
-Identyfikator wysyłki właściwości otoczenia, która jest zmieniana.
+Identyfikator wysyłania właściwości otoczenia.

 ### <a name="remarks"></a>Uwagi

-Ta funkcja jest wywoływana przez platformę, gdy właściwość otoczenia została zmieniona wartość.
-Zastąd w tej funkcji należy dostosować tę funkcję.
+Ta funkcja jest wywoływana przez platformę, gdy właściwość otoczenia zmieniła wartość.
+Zastąp tę funkcję, aby dostosować to zachowanie.

 ## <a name="colecontrolcontainercheckdlgbutton"></a><a name="checkdlgbutton"></a>COleControlContainer::CheckDlgButton